Accelerynt-Security/Zscaler-add-Domains-to-URL-Category/README.md

 * **Zscaler Custom URL Category Name**: Enter a Zscaler Custom URL Category Name.

-* **Key Vault Name**:  Enter the name of the Key Vault that stores your Zscaler API key and Zscaler password.
+* **Key Vault Name**:  Enter the name of the key vault that stores your Zscaler API key and Zscaler password.

-* **Zscaler API Key**: Enter the name of the Key Vault Secret that contains the value of your Zscaler API key.
+* **Zscaler API Key**: Enter the name of the key vault Secret that contains the value of your Zscaler API key.

-* **Zscaler Password**: Enter the name of the Key Vault Secret that contains the value of your Zscaler password.
+* **Zscaler Password**: Enter the name of the key vault Secret that contains the value of your Zscaler password.

 Towards the bottom, click on “**Review + create**”.